scalio/flutter/README.md

 ## 💚 Golang

-All Golang applications are built with Bazel.
+All Golang applications are built with Bazel and the platform teams are fully onboarded and up to speed on our best practices.

 ### Issues